kblok/kblok.github.io/_posts/2018-01-29-not-enough-friends-get-a-bot.md

         #Add new content to the file
 ```

 Why do we need a class for this simple task?
 In my case I wanted to get that file from dropbox so the docker instance could be easily removed or recreated.
 You might want to use your local file system or Google Drive as long as you create a class that matches that signature.

 I added an `add_text` function because we might want to feed our history file with new content we get from our platform.

 # Content Generator

 Now we get to the fun part.
-The content generator will be responsible for learning from the source data and return new content when called.
+The content generator will be responsible for learning from the source data and returning new content when called.

 A content generator looks like this: